1972 Dime Value Checker: Errors List, ā€œDā€ , “S” & No Mint Mint Mark Worth

 Rare 1972 Dime Error List

-Error coins transform ordinary dimes into collectible treasures.
-Manufacturing mishaps during the minting process create unique specimens that attract numismatists worldwide, with values far exceeding face value.
+Error coins turn ordinary dimes into collectible treasures.
+Manufacturing mistakes during the minting process create unique pieces that numismatists (coin collectors and specialists) seek out worldwide — and their values can far exceed face value.

-Clipped planchets result when coin blanks are punched from metal sheets with improper spacing or when sheets shift during the blanking process.
+Clipped planchets happen when coin blanks are punched from metal strips with improper spacing or when the strip shifts during the blanking process.
+The result is a coin with a missing crescent-shaped or straight-edge segment along its rim.

-Wrong planchet errors represent the pinnacle of minting accidents.
-These occur when planchets intended for one denomination accidentally enter presses equipped with dies for another denomination.
+Wrong planchet errors are among the rarest minting accidents.
+They happen when blanks intended for one denomination accidentally enter a press loaded with dies for a different denomination.

 Where To Sell Your 1972 Dime?